ThinkingThoughts

 Keeping your eye on the prize is a great thing – but sometimes you already have the prize.
 Sometimes all your work and effort is really just about holding on to the prize you already have, not about winning the next one.

 At least, that’s my conclusion.
 I have my prize.
-It’s simple and most people probably wouldn’t think it’s much of a prize – but I can’t imagine a better one.
+It’s simple, and maybe some people wouldn’t think it’s much of a prize – but I can’t imagine a better one.

 An Unpleasant Revelation